Xilinx-Wiki-Projects/Versal-Ethernet/VEK280-Ethernet/README.md

 # VEK280 PS and PL based Ethernet
 This repository contains VEK280 design files for PS and PL based Ethernet.

-Currently, there are 1 available design:
+Currently, there is 1 available design:

 **2024.1**
 - **pl_eth_sgmii_rpll** - PL AXI 1G/2.5G Ethernet Subsystem over SGMII SFP plugged onto the VEK280 SFP cage.
-A or SGMII IP in 1000BASEX mode on the VCK190 Production Board using SFP0.
 ---
 ## **What to Expect**
-Each design directory contains the following general structure:
+Each design directory contains the following general structure (note: directory names may vary between Hardware/Scripts/Software or hardware/scripts/software depending on the design):

 ```
 <design>
-├── Hardware
+├── Hardware (or hardware)
-│   └── constraints
+│   ├── constraints
-│       └── <design>.xdc
+│   │   └── <design>.xdc
+│   └── <IP cores, RTL modules, or other hardware files as needed>
 ├── README.md
-├── Scripts
+├── Scripts (or scripts)
 │   ├── <design>_bd.tcl
 │   └── <design>_top.tcl
-└── Software
+└── Software (or software)
     ├── Vitis
-    └── PetaLinux
+    ├── PetaLinux
+    └── <or other software build files>

 ````
 Each design's `README.md` will provide: